 On Oʻahu, there's TheBus, a public bus service with a fleet of 542 buses providing daily services on 101 routes across the island.
 Adult fares are $3 (one way), to be paid in cash upon boarding, with discounts for seniors aged 65 and up and youth ages 6 to 17.
 TheBus conveniently stops at some of the island’s most popular visitor destinations, including Waikiki, Ala Moana Center, Bishop Museum, Kualoa Ranch, Polynesian Cultural Center, Pearl Harbor, Waimea Valley and Hanauma Bay.

 Another option is to ride around Oʻahu on a bike using the island’s only bikeshare program, Biki, which has 1300 bikes at more than 130 self-service Biki Stops throughout Honolulu.

 It’s a great option for short jaunts to the beach or to grab lunch nearby.
 Rides are $4.50 per bike for a single ride for up to 30 minutes, $12 for unlimited rides within 24 hours or $30 for 300 minutes to use in any increment for one year (the best option to use over an entire vacation stay).

-8. See Hawaii's beaches, trails and gardens
+There are fees for some of Hawaii's beaches, hiking trails and gardens

 Most beaches in Hawaii are free and accessible year-round.
 Some — like Hanauma Bay on Oʻahu and Hāʻena State Park on Kauaʻi — require reservations with a small fee for visitors.
 Pristine nature reserve Hanauma Bay has an online reservation system, limiting the number of visitors to fewer than 800 a day.
 It costs $25 per person to enter (free for Hawaii residents and children aged 12 under) and another $3 for parking ($1 for residents).